Vaccine Science: Evaluating Scientific Information and Studies

-Most of us get our information about topics related to science through media outlets.
+Most of us get our information about topics related to science or health through media outlets.
 Sometimes it can seem like new studies are being reported every day and at times they directly conflict with other reports.
 When evaluating a media report, whether on the Internet, in print or on TV or radio, check for the following:

 - Is the organization providing the information reliable?

 - Is the report based on a scientific study or a personal anecdote (an individual story)?

 - If the report is about a scientific study, evaluate the information provided about the study using the criteria outlined in “Evaluating scientific studies” below.
 A good media report will not only include information about where the study was published, but also information about the way the study was done and the size of the study.

 - Who is interviewed or quoted?
 Is the person a scientific or medical expert?
 How much information is provided about the person being interviewed?

 - Are the people being interviewed sharing anecdotes or are they talking about the data or research?
 While it is sometimes good to hear from people who are personally affected by the topic, it is important to distinguish between an opinion based on someone’s experiences or biases, and a scientific evaluation of the strengths and limitations of the study.
 If you have ever read a scientific paper, you might recall that the paper not only included the findings of the study, but also its limitations.
 As a result, a study author or scientist being quoted in a media report will typically be quite specific in what they are willing to state and will typically reference the data, whereas someone voicing an opinion, especially someone with a personal bias, tends to speak broadly, sometimes delivering more assumptions, general statements, or emotion than facts.